The Prince and the Plunder

 Published / by Andrew Heavens / Leave a Comment

-What: Magdala Shield decorated (later?) in silver, taken by a private of the 33rd regiment
+What: Two Magdala Shields decorated in silver, taken by a private of the 33rd regiment

-Pictured on page 29 of the catalogue ‘Wars, Art, Racism & Slavery‘, published in 2009 by the collector and dealer Michael Graham-Stewart.
+Pictured on pages 26-29 of the catalogue ‘Wars, Art, Racism & Slavery‘, published in 2009 by the collector and dealer Michael Graham-Stewart.
+See full catalogue below.

 AbeBooks describes ‘Wars, Art, Racism & Slavery‘ as ‘A catalogue of Michael Graham-Stewart Slavery Collection which was purchased by the National Maritime Museum [National Maritime Museum, Greenwich, London] in 2002, having been assembled by Graham-Stewart over a period of 14 years.”
 But there is no mention of the shield in the Greenwich museums’ online database.